St. Luke's Episcopal Church (Asheville, North Carolina): Present Day

 St. Luke’s is a small but active parish in the Episcopal Diocese of Western North Carolina.
-The Reverend Patricia (Patty) Mouer has been the rector since December 4, 2004.
+The Reverend Patricia (Patty) Mouer was installed as rector on December 4, 2004.
+She retired in July, 2025.

 Holy Eucharist services are held at 8:00 am and 10:30 am; studies and classes begin at 9:00 am; and a coffee hour follows the later Sunday service.
 A healing service is held on Wednesdays at 12:15 pm.
 Special services for Church holy days are also held throughout the year, most notably during Lent, the Easter Season, the Christmas Season, and others, as noted on the church website and its Facebook page.
 The parish house is located on the same lot, where adult formation classes and children‘s Bible studies are held; the rector‘s offices are also there.

 The sign's profile echoes the church's Carpenter Gothic–style roofline.

 In keeping with the Episcopal Diocese of Western North Carolina‘s commitment to social justice, St. Luke's parishioners serve the larger community in many ways.
 St. Luke‘s allows the newly built Hamilton Hall to be used by various recovery groups.